gudata/socrates/README.md

 How to install
 ==============

-Install ruby language
+Install ruby.
-Then install install rubygems and do
+Then install rubygems and do

   # gem install bundler

-Enter this folder and do

   # bundle install

 How to create your development database (if you want to use mysql)